-These computation centers contain task cards and work mats for free computation practice in your classroom.
+These addition subtraction centers contain task cards and work mats for free computation practice in your classroom.

 This computation collection includes addition centers and subtraction centers that are colorful and more engaging for students than worksheets.

-Simply print on card stock, laminate and grab some EXPO Dry Erase Markers and you’re all set!
+Simply print on card stock, laminate and grab some dry erase markers and you’re all set!

 Recently we were talking with a teacher about resources she needed for her classroom.